adaltas/node-masson/core/ntp.coffee.md

       ntp.servers = ctx.config.ntp.servers.split(',') if typeof ctx.config.ntp.servers is 'string'
       ntp.lag ?= 2000
       ntp.fudge ?= false
+      if ntp.fudge  is true
+        # Normalize the fudge value into a valid stratum
+        # Servers are given the default value of 10 while clients default to 14.
+        fudge = if ctx.config.host in ntp.servers then 10 else 14
       # ntp.fudge = ctx.config.host if ntp.fudge is true

 ## Install